The Amazing Spider-Man: Amazingly Ageist

 And relatives are not the only adults he meekly obeys.
 We are introduced to teenaged Peter with a montage of various things he does at school.
 In one scene, an adult tells him to get off his skateboard, and his only words are "Yes, sir."
 The scene does not advance any plot.
 The scene does not offer any thrills or laughs.
 The scene is there for one reason only: to assure us Peter is submissive to adults.
 And that teacher, by the way, is not the only adult Peter addresses as "Sir," though none of these adults address him so respectfully.

 Even after he gains his super powers, he remains too weak to stand up to adults.
 One night Peter spends late hours talking to a scientist, eagerly pursuing a newly relevant education in science.
 As he arrives home, Ben (Martin Sheen) greets him, "You owe your Aunt an apology!"
 Why?
 We are not yet told.
-But Peter does not argue.
+But Peter does not ask or argue.
 He instead walks in the house and immediately apologizes to May (Sally Field).
 And then we learn why he is apologizing: he failed to follow their orders to pick up groceries for them, and poor Aunt May was forced to go to the store herself and buy her own groceries.
 No, May isn't handicapped or physically ill.
 She isn't even elderly.
 Neither is Ben.
 (We're never told why Ben didn't volunteer to get the groceries himself.
 Presumably he found it beneath his dignity.)
 But rather than tell these bigots to get their own damned groceries, super-powered Peter bows his head and apologizes for not doing their chores.

 You might think fighting criminals would get Peter more in a habit of standing up for himself, but you would be wrong.
 In one of the few scenes where Spider-Man gets to be heroic, he catches a car thief and smart-mouths him before giving the same treatment to the cops who try to arrest Spidy.
 Finally!
 A teenager standing to up adults.
 But in the very next scene, Peter arrives home and May is once again bitching him out for not getting her groceries.
 Does he finally tell her off like he told off the cops?
 No. He offers to go buy her groceries now.